 Where we spend the night will depend on the two borders we have to cross.

 Spend the night in either Corozal, Belize or Bacalar, Mexico

 (3-4 hours of driving)We cross the border early and head straight for Bacalar, spending the morning and afternoon exploring.
 There are several things to do, Cenote Azul,

-- We will be back in Playa del Carmen in the evening.
+We will be back in Playa del Carmen in the evening.
+We hoped.

 Cuello’s Rum Distillery in Orange Walk, Belize.
 2018.

 With the itinerary, we kept things mostly as planned.
 We stayed in El Remate, Guatemala instead of Flores because it allowed us to sleep closer to the Tikal ruins.

 We woke up early for sunrise, but since the weather was cloudy and rainy, we instead took our time and had breakfast.
 The best part of the ruins was being there early, as there were no tour groups that early.
 Things started to get busy by 10 or 11 am.

 The border between Mexico and Belize came mostly as advertised.
 Crossing into Belize the first time might be something best done during the day, as I am not sure what time the insurance office is open.
 But we had no major issues going in and out.